Belquer/OraculAI/README.md

 ## Share with testers (no tech skills required)

-If you want a simple public URL you can share with non-technical testers, the easiest path is to deploy a staging server on Render (or a similar PaaS) and enable auto-deploy from this repository's `staging` or `main` branch.
+If you want a simple public URL you can share with non-technical testers, the easiest path is to run the prebuilt container image on Render (or any PaaS that can pull from container registries).
+Render no longer builds this repo directly because the Docker build stage needs Pinecone/OpenAI secrets; instead GitHub Actions publishes an image to GHCR and Render pulls it.

-Quick steps (Render):

-1. Create an account at https://render.com and create a new Web Service.
-2. Connect your GitHub repository and choose the `main` branch (or `staging` if you prefer).
-3. Set the following environment variables in Render's dashboard for the service:
+Render quick start (pulling the prebuilt GHCR image):

+1. Ensure the GitHub Action `publish-ghcr` has run on `main`.
+It produces `ghcr.io/<owner>/oraculai:latest` using `deploy/Dockerfile`.
+2. In Render, create a *Web Service* → *Docker* → *Deploy an existing image*.
+3. Add a registry credential for GitHub Container Registry (`ghcr.io`) using a GitHub PAT with `read:packages` scope.
+4. Set the image to `ghcr.io/<owner>/oraculai:latest` (for this repo: `ghcr.io/belquer/oraculai:latest`).
+5. Add the required environment variables:
-	- `OPENAI_API_KEY` (if you want OpenAI embeddings/completions)
+	- `OPENAI_API_KEY`
+	- `PINECONE_API_KEY`
-	- `PINECONE_API_KEY` and `PINECONE_ENVIRONMENT` (if using Pinecone)
+	- `PINECONE_ENVIRONMENT` (e.g. `us-east-1`)
-	- `EMBEDDING_PROVIDER` and `EMBEDDING_MODEL` (optional)
+	- `PINECONE_INDEX_NAME` (defaults to `oraculai`)
-	- `ORACULAI_NO_RELOAD=1` (recommended for predictable single-process behavior)
+	- `ORACULAI_NO_RELOAD=1`
-4. Render will build the Docker image and provide a public URL (e.g. `https://oraculai-yourname.onrender.com`).
-Share that URL with testers.

-One-click (optional): if you add `RENDER_SERVICE_ID` and `RENDER_API_KEY` as repository secrets, the existing GitHub Actions workflow `/.github/workflows/ci-deploy.yml` can trigger a Render deploy automatically when pushed to `main` or `staging`.

-How to get `RENDER_API_KEY` and `RENDER_SERVICE_ID`:

-1. In Render, go to Account → API Keys → Create an API Key.
-Copy the key.
-2. In the Render dashboard, open your newly created service and look at the URL; the Service ID is available in the service's Settings → General → Service ID, or you can fetch it via the Render API (`GET https://api.render.com/services`) and find the matching repo name.
-3. In your GitHub repository, go to Settings → Secrets → Actions and add two secrets:
-	- `RENDER_API_KEY` (the API key from step 1)
-	- `RENDER_SERVICE_ID` (the service id from step 2)

-Once those secrets are set, pushing to `main` or running the workflow manually will build the image and trigger a Render deploy automatically.
-The workflow prints the Render response in the Actions logs so you'll see the deploy id and service info.
+6. Deploy.
+Once the container is up, visit `/health`; if `index_present` is false hit `/refresh` once to warm the Pinecone-backed index.

+Tip: the provided `render.yaml` mirrors these settings and is a convenient reference, but Render currently requires you to create the registry credential via the dashboard.

 Testing checklist for non-technical testers: